 - Students may not wear head coverings such as hats, caps, large hair bows, wide headbands, scarves, or bandanas.
-Appropriate hair bows or headbands are white, Black Watch plaid, navy, or hunter green. - Head coverings worn for religious purposes must be approved by the Division Head.
+Appropriate hair bows or headbands are white, Black Watch plaid, navy, or hunter green. - Head coverings worn for religious purposes are permitted with approval.